Sharon Hewitt

-Sharon Woodall Hewitt (born September 1958) is a Republican member of the Louisiana State Senate for the 1st district, which encompasses portions of St. Tammany, Orleans, Plaquemines, and St. Bernard Parishes.
+Sharon Woodall Hewitt (born September 1958) is a former Republican member of the Louisiana State Senate for the 1st district, which encompasses portions of St. Tammany, Orleans, Plaquemines, and St. Bernard Parishes.
 In January 2016, she succeeded fellow Republican A. G. Crowe, who did not pursue a third term in the primary election held on October 24, 2015.
-She chairs the Republican Legislative Delegation in the state senate.
+She chaired the Republican Legislative Delegation in the state senate.

+Hewitt was a candidate in the 2023 Louisiana gubernatorial election.

 Background and personal life

 Hewitt attended Louisiana State University in Baton Rouge, receiving her Bachelor of Science in mechanical engineering in 1981.

 Hewitt and her husband, Stan, have two sons.
 They are members of Aldersgate United Methodist Church in Slidell.

 Career

 After graduating from LSU, Hewitt started her career working in the field as a technical contributor, in which capacity she assisted in the installation of the first electrical submersible pump in the Gulf of Mexico.

 After serving in seven positions at Shell Oil, Hewitt became Deepwater Assets Manager, responsible for all oil and gas activities in the Central Gulf of Mexico.
 Hewitt managed a team of over 160 engineers, geologists, geophysicists, offshore workers, and support staff.
 Managing a $250 million annual budget, Hewitt oversaw more than 10% of Shell Oil's domestic production.

 Hewitt has noted the attitude of the oil and gas industry of that time towards women working in the field, and has led initiatives to encourage female STEM education and employment in the industry.